r-gheda/depth-based-parallax-effect/README.md

 Code in directories [src/dist_depth](src/dist_depth/) and [src/segment-anything](src/segment-anything/) come from the respective GitHub repositories and contain the core code for running the respective deep learning models. \
 The [framework](framework) directory contains the image processing framework used in the assignments. \
 **Everything else is original code made by me.**

-## Repository content
-- `data`: contains some input examples.
-- `examples`: contains some output examples.
-- `framework`: contains external code imported from the assignments.
-- `src`: contains all of the source code.
-### Generated directories
-- `build`: contains C++ executables
-- `env`: contains Python3 virtual environment.
-- `models`: contains the Segment Anything model.
-- `outputs`: contains outputs from the program.
-    - `outputs/sam-out`: contains SAM cached masks.
-If masks for a specific input are stored there, the program will avoid computing everything from scratch.

 ## Build and run
 Build the C++ executables: